-This modifier allows you to apply a weighting to any modifier or modifiers.
-Think of it as an additional 'strength' control, but which allows you to change the strength depending on parameters such as particle age.
+This modifier enables you to apply a weighting to any modifier or modifiers.
+Think of it as an additional 'strength' control, but which enables you to change the strength depending on parameters such as particle age.

 In a way this modifier was an early version of data mapping in X-Particles.
 It is still available but it is recommended that data mapping is used instead.